Rubeeennn23/odin-recipes/README.md

 # odin-recipes
-I'm going to create an HTML flie with recipes, using links and lists
+I'm going to create an HTML file with recipes, using links and lists